SoftwareAG/universalmessaging-server-docker-samples/README.md

                                 to persist the data directory to volumes.
 * UM server logs directory    - <installationDir>/UniversalMessaging/server/umserver/logs.
 This directory
                                 is persisted to help diagnose issues.
-* UM server licence directory - <installationDir>/UniversalMessaging/server/umserver/license.
+* UM server licence directory - <installationDir>/UniversalMessaging/server/umserver/licence.
                               This directory is persisted in order to update the license file seamlessly.
 * UM server users  directory  - <installationDir>/common/conf.
 This directory is persisted on the volume, which enables you to add and delete users for Universal Messaging.

+**Important:** Both licence directory and licence.xml file are spelled with "c".
+If you do not provide the correct file name, licensing will be unsuccessful.

 You can use the following command to check how many volumes are created: